-Cooked greens resemble folded money and some believe that eating cooked greens will bring good fortune in the coming year.
+Cooked greens resemble folded paper money (or "greenbacks," which is slang for money) and some believe that eating them will bring good fortune in the coming year.
 In the Southeastern United States, for example, braised collard greens are a traditional part of a New Year's Day meal.Continue to 5 of 6 below.

 05 of 06

-In South America and Asia, people consume gold colored foods to bring in good fortune in the new year.
-For example, Peruvians eat papas a la huanchaina, potatoes tinted with turmeric or saffron.
-Chinese families eat oranges and, in the Southern United States, people will eat golden cornbread.
-Lentils are also another popular New Year's dish around the world.
+In South America and Asia, people consume gold-colored foods to bring in good fortune in the new year.
+For example, Peruvians eat papa a la huancaína, which are yellow potatoes tinted with turmeric or saffron and boiled in a spicy, creamy sauce.
+Chinese families eat oranges and, in the Southern United States, people eat golden cornbread.
+Golden lentils are another popular New Year's dish around the world.

 06 of 06